-Class: You will have a long-term follow-up class led by a registered nurse (RN).
+Class: Before you go home after your BMT you will have a long-term follow-up class led by a registered nurse (RN) that reviews:

 We try our best to respond to calls and emails within 24 hours; however, we cannot guarantee this response time.
-All calls and emails are prioritized.
-If your problem is not urgent, our BMT experts may discuss your case at the LTFU clinical care conference, a meeting of BMT experts that happens twice a week.
+All calls and emails are prioritized by the urgency of the problem.
+If your problem is not urgent, our BMT experts may discuss your case at the LTFU rounds, a meeting with the LTFU physician that happens three times a week.

 Transitional Transplant Clinic

-If you develop post-transplant complications, we will continue to help you until you are ready to be discharged to your physician.
-If you have recently been discharged, but you are having post-transplant complications (other than chronic GVHD) that may be difficult for your physician to manage, we will care for you through our Transitional Transplant Clinic (TTC).
+If you develop post-transplant complications, the BMT Clinic will continue to help you until you are ready to be discharged to your local physician.
+If you have recently been discharged from the BMT Clinic, but you are having certain post-transplant complications (such as chronic GVHD) that may be difficult for your physician to manage, we will care for you through our Transitional Transplant Clinic (TTC).

-TTC helps patients who develop complex transplant-related complications within the first few months after their transplant.
-If you need this type of care, you’ll come in for clinic visits until you improve or your condition stabilizes.
+TTC helps patients who develop complex transplant-related complications after their transplant.
+If you need this type of care, you’ll come in for clinic visits with the TTC team until you improve or your condition stabilizes.
 Then TTC will discharge you and help move your care back to your local physician.
-When this happens, you will also go back to having appointments with LTFU.
+When this happens, you will also go back to having LTFU as a resource.

 In 2005, while working as a forest ranger in Wisconsin, Ted Ave’Lallemant started feeling ill.
 His fever and exhaustion tailed him for three weeks until he visited his doctor.

 There are many resources online for learning about blood and marrow transplant (BMT).
-Health educators at the Seattle Cancer Care Alliance (SCCA) Patient and Family Resource Center have put together a list of trusted sources to help you get started.
+Health educators at the Fred Hutch Patient and Family Resource Center have put together a list of trusted sources to help you get started.